altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - tag L:404
    - Rename a tag X to an existing tag Y
 - Finish annotated source code: tagService, storeService, tools.

+- Rethink tagging (Tom)
+   - Piv by piv!
+- Rethink carrousel (Tom)
+   - Current is the full screen mode: show tags & a FAB
+   - When not fullscreened, show each tag and a random piv next to it
+   - Be able to jump to the random piv in the carrousel, and if you exit to the grid, be in the right position
+- Rework zoom in carrousel (Tom)
+- Info view for each piv on cloud (Tom)

 - Sharebox
    - Backend